10 Epic Photo Locations in the Southwest

 Mesa Arch in Canyonlands National Park is one of the most picturesque arches in the Southwest.
 The arch sits on the edge of a 1,500-foot cliff and provides a spectacular keyhole view of pinnacles, spires, mesas, canyons, and the La Sal Mountains in the distance.

 The trail to Mesa Arch is short and easy with a length of only 0.6 miles round trip.
-Sunrise is the most popular time to shoot the arch particularly amongst photographers who are lined up at the crack dawn to get their shot.
-During this time rays of sunlight hit the underside of the arch and create a brilliant reddish-orange color.
-During late fall and winter, the La Sal Mountains are often snow-capped, adding to the beauty of one of the most iconic locations in Southwest.
+Sunrise is the most popular time to shoot the arch particularly amongst photographers who are lined up at the crack of dawn to get their shot.
+During this time, rays of sunlight hit the underside of the arch and create a brilliant reddish-orange color.
+During late fall and winter, the La Sal Mountains are often snow-capped, adding to the beauty of one of the most iconic locations in the Southwest.

 Read more about photographing the Mesa Arch here.